simple-login/app/README.md

 ### Run code locally

-The project uses Python 3.7+.
+The project uses Python 3.7+ and Node v10.
 First, install all dependencies by running the following command.
 Feel free to use `virtualenv` or similar tools to isolate development environment.

 ```bash
 pip3 install -r requirements.txt